 You will need to use this form to print your poster at Printing Services on campus.
 Discounts are available if you place your order in advance!

 Mark your calendar for Friday, April 17, 2020 at the Metropolitan Convention Center.

 Every April Discover USC showcases students’ scholarly pursuits in and out of the classroom.
 Undergraduates in all years, all disciplines and at all campuses are welcome to participate.
 GLD students only make poster presentations at Discover USC.

 Steps to Register to Present

-Before you register to present, you need to write an abstract or summary/description of your project/activity/experience.
-The Office of Undergraduate Research (OUR) provides abstract writing workshops each semester, click on Workshops for Researchers tab.
-Sample abstracts are available in this handout.
+Before you register to present, you need to write an abstract or a summary/description of your project/activity/experience.
+The Office of Undergraduate Research (OUR) provides a guide to writing your abstract, as well as an undergraduate presenter's Guide to DiscoverUSC.
+Sample abstracts for GLD presentations are available in this handout.

 Review and Edit

 Have your UNIV 401 instructor, GLD advisor, faculty mentor, supervisor for your experience or a USC faculty or staff member knowledgeable about your activity review and help you edit your abstract (this might take a few drafts).
 This person’s name is included on your registration to present.